furqonajiy/itbisa-shopee-order-bot/README.md

   refresh, which resets the 30-day clock.

 As long as the bot runs at least once every 30 days, the refresh token chain continues indefinitely.
-The bot running 9 times per day on weekdays means refreshes happen multiple times per day, so the 30-day limit is never hit in normal operation.
+The bot running 9 times per day means refreshes happen multiple times per day, so the 30-day limit is never hit in normal operation.

 When the access token expires overnight (while the bot is asleep), nothing bad happens.
-The next morning's run simply sees the stale token, calls the refresh endpoint, and gets a fresh one before doing any real work.
+The next run simply sees the stale token, calls the refresh endpoint, and gets a fresh one before doing any real work.

 The only time a human must intervene is if the refresh token itself